 - Brief Description of the Training or Event Content

-- If applicable, describe how this training will be used to implement your basin’s WRP moving forward.
+- If applicable, describe how this training will be used to implement your basin’s Watershed Restoration Plan moving forward.

 - How will this professional development opportunity affect your organization’s capacity and/or sustainability?
 Include specific skills or resources you gained, where applicable.